 We also offer professional editing services, if you want to make use of them.
 This can be anything from a thorough spell-check to detailed feedback on your story.
 We assume that you will upload a ready-to-print manuscript in a format that complies with the size you have chosen.
 In the FAQ you can download templates to match your chosen book size.
 These templates are pre-formatted with colophon pages, the right margins and interlineation, a workable font and page numbering.

 For an e-pub the layout is not important.
 For example, page numbering is unnecessary.
 What does matter is simplicity.
-We advise you to only use text and headings.
-The headings will be used to create a table of contents in the e-pub.
+Click here to learn more about how to format a good manuscript for ebooks.

 You can choose to upload your manuscript as either a PDF or a Word document, unless you’re making an e-book, in which case we only accept Word files.
-When you upload a PDF file make sure that the fonts are embedded.
-Click here if you need to learn more about embedded fonts in PDF.
+Click here if you’re not sure how to save your manuscript as a PDF.
 If you have uploaded your manuscript in a different size than you originally chose, we will automatically scale it to the right size.
 We will always inform you if this happens.

 When you are completely done with your manuscript and you want to start uploading, choose browse, select the applicable document and click upload.
 Usually we will return a print-ready file within a couple of minutes.